 (BEWARE: they really have a life-changing effect)

 A mini habit comes from something in your life that you want to change.
 For instance, say you want to start reading more books.
-A lot of people (this used to be me as well) who want to read more books, read a few books from start to finish in a couple of days, and then the obsession is over, where after they don’t read for another few months.
+A lot of people (this used to be me as well) who want to read more books, read a few books from start to finish in a couple of days, and then the obsession is over, where after they slide into a reading slump and don’t read for another few months.
 This doesn’t really help with your yearly book count…

 Let’s say we change the 50 pages a day to 2 pages a day.
 Now you’re laughing, right?
 Or you think I’m a moron, or you think I think you are a moron for not being able to read more than two pages a day!

 If these thoughts cross your mind, then you’re on the right path.
 Because mini habits are supposed to sound ridiculous!
 You can easily read two pages a day, BUT at least you’ve succeeded your goal.

 Chances are, that if you know you have to read 50 pages a day, and you have one of your ‘not so good days’, you will dread it and end up reading nothing at all.
 If you know you only have to read 2 pages to succeed, the barrier will definitely be lower and you probably have the willpower and motivation to grab that book from the shelf and let your eyes wander over the letters.

 If you only finish two pages, that’s fine.
 You did what your goal told you to do.

 What happens more often though, is that you keep on reading.
 Because you know you can do better than two pages, or because you actually feel like reading again.
 Everything above the two pages are called ‘a bonus’.
 It’s a big success.